Home / SIEW 2025 / SIEW Summit

 • William Goh, Global Head of Renewable Energy, RGE

-• Abdan Satria, Business Development and Investment, PT PLN
+• Abdan Satria, Executive Vice President of Business Development and Investment, PT PLN

 • Ong Teng Koon, CEO, SGEI